pagadesantosh/all_about_front_end/zz_zz_others/SecurityViolation.md

-- I got Security violation from companies like GE Healthcare saying that I'm leaking their information (and I had to write down the 100 rupees bond notary for leaking information)
+- I got Security violation from company called GE Healthcare saying that I'm leaking their information (and I had to write down the 100 rupees bond notary for leaking information)

 - This is pretty much common issue we can expect as we are supposed to not reveal any information by using any organization name.